kyma-project/telemetry-manager/docs/contributor/performance-tests/metrics/metrics.md

 # Hardened Metric Agent setup

-The aim of this exercise is to harden the metric agent such that it can satisfy the metric load of most of the use cases.
+The aim of this exercise is to harden the metric agent so that it can satisfy the metric load of most of the use cases.

 ## Setup